sanzida-a/Reporter/README.md

-# Reporter
-The reporter is a website where a user can report a crime,and can get emergency help by one click.

 # The Reporter - Crime Reporting Website

 A web-based crime reporting system that allows citizens to report crimes, get emergency help by one click and view crime statistics.
 The gps will track his location and send it to the users.They can also get police control room numbers and emergency numbers to contact.And people who report the crime can do it anonymously.The website was created using HTML, CSS, Javascript, PHP and MYSQL.